melmzv/arg_ss24_project/README.md

     - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

-Then browse around the repository and familiarize yourself with its folders.
+Next, explore the repository to familiarize yourself with its folders.
 You will quickly see that there are three folders that have files in them:

 - `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.